Can You Burn Pecan Wood In A Fireplace?

 When stacking the pecan wood in the fireplace, it is important to create a well-structured and stable stack.
 Start by placing larger logs at the bottom and gradually stack smaller pieces on top.
 Leave space between the logs to allow for proper airflow, which is crucial for a clean and efficient burn.

-See also How To Tone Down Orange Wood Floors?
+See also How To Dye Wooden Beads?

 3. Use Kindling